 Impairment of goodwill and intellectual property rights (nonfinancial assets with indefinite useful) are assessed at least on an annual basis.
-In assessing the impairment, the Group determines the recoverable amount using value in use with details disclosed in Notes 6 and 12.
-In 2022, an impairment loss on intellectual property right attributable to APEC amounting \$\pm\$32.2 million to was recognized (nil in 2021 and 2020).
-The carrying value of these assets are disclosed in Notes 6 and 12.
+In assessing the impairment, the Group determines the recoverable amount using value in use with details disclosed in Notes 6 and 12..
+The carrying value of these assets and details of the impairment testing are disclosed in Notes 6 and 12.